decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-23-what-is-the-difference-between.md

 One may ask if the Tendermint view-change improvement makes it strictly better than PBFT.
 The answer is that Tendermint does not dominate PBFT in all aspects.
 It's (not surprisingly) a subtle **trade-off** with responsiveness and latency.

 ## Technical differences in Latency and Responsiveness

 Latency is measured as the number of round trips it takes to commit a transaction given an honest leader and after GST.
 To be precise we will measure this from the time the transaction gets to the leader till the first time any participant (leader/replica/client) learns that the transaction is committed.
 Note that there may be additional latency from the client perspective and/or potentially due to the learning and checkpointing requirements.
 These additional latencies are perpendicular to the consensus protocol.

-PBFT has a 2 round-trip latency and so does Tendermint.
-However, the Tendermint view-change is not _responsive_ while the PBFT view-change is responsive.
+PBFT has a $3\delta$ good-case latency and so does Tendermint (the good-case is when we are after GST and the leader is honest).
+However, the Tendermint view-change is not _responsive_ in the P2P model, while the PBFT view-change is responsive.
+We note that Tendermint in a model where gossip is assumed to not fail is responsive.
 A protocol is _reponsive_ if it makes progress at the speed of the network without needing to wait for a predefined time-out that is associated with the Partial synchrony model.
 Both PBFT and SBFT are responsive, while Tendermint is not.

-In particular, it can be shown that even after GST, if the Tendermint protocol does not have a wait period (time-out) in its view-change phase, then a malicious attacker can cause it to lose all liveness and make no progress.
+In particular, it can be shown that even after GST, if the Tendermint protocol that only uses explicit point-to-point communication does not have a wait period (time-out) in its view-change phase, then a malicious attacker can cause it to lose all liveness and make no progress (via a hidden lock).
 With a time-out, Tendermint has no liveness problems (after GST) but this means that it incurs a time-out that happens on the critical path.
 So it cannot progress faster even if the network delays are significantly smaller than the fixed time-out.

 It's important to note that in many applications, not being responsive may be a reasonable design choice.
-The importance of reponsivness depends on the use case, on the importance of throughput and the variability of the network delays during stable periods.
+The importance of responsiveness depends on the use case, on the importance of throughput and the variability of the network delays during stable periods.

 Nevertheless one may ask: can we get a linear view-change that is also responsive?